UgurUysal86/finalProjectTemplate/README.md

 In the project [HUMAN-ASSISTED WEAPON SYSTEMS](https://github.com/UgurUysal86/project_template) we compared the **semi-autonomous operation** with the **supervised-autonomous operation** of drones.

-An example of a Semi-autonomous UCAV operation in a "Multi-Drone Control" scenario can be seen here: https://www.youtube.com/watch?v=4Squmz5BZv0
+* An example of a Semi-autonomous UCAV operation in a "Multi-Drone Control" scenario can be seen here: https://www.youtube.com/watch?v=4Squmz5BZv0
-An example of a Supervised-autonomous UCAV operation in a "Multi-Drone Control" scenario can be seen here: https://www.youtube.com/watch?v=YDD9rnlW4kY
+* An example of a Supervised-autonomous UCAV operation in a "Multi-Drone Control" scenario can be seen here: https://www.youtube.com/watch?v=YDD9rnlW4kY

-In this project we now want to analyze a Supervised-autonomous UCAV operation in a "Multi-Drone Control" scenario.
+### In this project we now want to analyze a Fully-autonomous UCAV operation in a "Multi-Drone Control" scenario**.

 **This project makes the following contributions:**
 - We believe our project will contribute to advancing the study of human-robot interaction (HRI).